 If you don’t know how much you spend every month, you will struggle to create a realistic budget.
 In the past it was much easier to remain in touch with monthly spending habits.

 We had to write down balances in checkbooks, and we had physical stores of cash that slowly dwindled.
 Today, though, we deal mostly with virtual currency.
 That creates a degree of separation between us and our money, which makes it difficult to get a hold of our spending habits.

 There are ways to combat this, though, and we can use modern technology to our advantage.
 If you have a smartphone, the solution is easy.

 There are plenty of smartphone apps that make it easy to record your expenses.
 If you don’t want to spend money on an app — and no frugal person would if there were a reasonable and free alternative — you can just use a notepad app.

 If you don’t have a smartphone, no big deal.
-You can just carry around a small notebook or use these personal finance worksheets.
+You can just carry around a small notebook or use printable budget worksheet from Budgeting Made Easy.
 The idea remains the same however you choose to approach it.

 Here’s the challenge: For one full month, write down every expenditure you make.
 If you buy a pack of gum from the convenience store, write it down.